odoo/documentation/getting_started/documentation.rst

 Customer Success
 ================

-Odoo is passionate about delighting our customers, and ensuring that they have all the resources needed to complete their project.
+Odoo is passionate about delighting our customers and ensuring that they have all the resources needed to complete their project.

-During the implementation phase, your point of contact is the project manager, and eventually the support team.
+During the implementation phase, your point of contact is the project manager and eventually the support team.

-Once your are in production, you will probably have less interaction with your project manager.
-At that time, we will assign you a member of our Client Success Team, that is specialized in the long-term relationship with our customers.
-He will contact you to showcase new versions, improve the way you work with Odoo, assess your new needs, etc.
+Once you are in production, you will probably have less interaction with your project manager.
+At that time, we will assign a member of our Client Success Team to you.
+They are specialized in the long-term relationship with our customers.
+They will contact you to showcase new versions, improve the way you work with Odoo, assess your new needs, etc...

-Our internal goal is to keep a customer at least for 10 years, and offer them a solution the grows with their needs!
+Our internal goal is to keep customers for at least 10 years and offer them a solution that grows with their needs!

 Welcome aboard and enjoy your Odoo experience!